ENTEL-WNG/CoAPoverBP-no-proxy-version/README.md

-## RUNNING THE PROJECT FOR THE FIRST TIME:
+## RUNNING THE PROJECT FOR THE FIRST TIME

 ```bash
 make posix